yakhyo/uniface/README.md

 </div>

-**uniface** is a lightweight face detection library designed for high-performance face localization and landmark detection.
+**uniface** is a lightweight face detection library designed for high-performance face localization, landmark detection and face alignment.
 The library supports ONNX models and provides utilities for bounding box visualization and landmark plotting.
 To train RetinaFace model, see https://github.com/yakhyo/retinaface-pytorch.

 ---